England: Governance

 England is governed directly by the Parliament of the United Kingdom, although other countries of the United Kingdom have devolved governments.
 There has been debate about how to counterbalance this in England.
 Originally it was planned that various regions of England would be devolved, but following the proposal's rejection by the North East in a 2004 referendum, this has not been carried out.
 In 2024, an England-only intergovernmental body, known as the Mayoral Council for England, was established to bring together ministers from the UK Government, the Mayor of London and the leaders of combined authorities.

+In 2026 the English Devolution and Community Empowerment Act 2026 received royal assent and established a three tier system of Governance consisting of National, Strategic Authorities and Principal Authorities.